indrebl/masters_thesis/README.md

 **"Phylogeographic Analysis of Influenza D Virus Evolution"**

 ---
-## Alignement to methodology sections
+## Alignment to methodology sections

 The following code aligns with these methodology sections in the thesis: